Hungarian–Czechoslovak War: Battle of Salgótarján and aftermath

-The 1st Division, unable to cross the Hernád River due to strong Czechoslovak resistance, did not complete its daily objective.
-However, the rest of the corps successfully advanced.
-Particularly successful were the 80th and 46th brigades of the 3rd Division, which pushed forward towards Losonc (today Lučenec).
-As a result, the enemy evacuated Losonc on the evening of 30 May.
+The 1st Division, unable to cross the Hernád River because of strong Czechoslovak resistance, did not meet its objective.
+However, the rest of the corps advanced successfully.
+Particularly effective were the 80th and 46th brigades of the 3rd Division, which advanced toward Losonc (today Lučenec), prompting the enemy to evacuate the town on 30 May.

-On 1 June, the troops captured Tiszalúc, Szendrő, Tornalja, and Léva (today Levice).
-By 3 June, they had entered Érsekújvár (today Nové Zámky), and on 5 June, the Hungarian soldiers marched into Sárospatak and Korpona (today Krupina).
-The Hungarian forces of the 6th Division operated towards Kassa (today Košice) and on 6 June they had captured the city.
-In the following days, the III Corps continued to push their attack towards Tőketerebes (today Trebišov), Eperjes (today Prešov), Bártfa (today Bardejov).
+On 1 June, Hungarian troops captured Tiszalúc, Szendrő, Tornalja, and Léva (today Levice).
+By 3 June, they had entered Érsekújvár (today Nové Zámky).
+On 5 June, Hungarian soldiers marched into Sárospatak and Korpona (today Krupina).
+The 6th Division advanced toward Kassa (today Košice), capturing the city on 6 June.
+In the following days, III Corps continued its advance toward Tőketerebes (today Trebišov), Eperjes (today Prešov), and Bártfa (today Bardejov).